jeipab/fslr-transformer-vs-iv3gru/README.md

 cd fslr-transformer-vs-iv3gru
 pip install -r requirments.txt
 ```
-Alternatively you can use a virtual environment:
+Alternatively, you can use a virtual environment:

 ```bash
 python3 -m venv venv